AllanBlanchard/tutoriel_wp/english/function-contract/well-specified-function.md

 }
 ```

-## History of values
+## History of values in memory

-Here, we introduce a first logic builtin function of ACSL: `old`, that allows
+Here, we introduce a first built-in logic function of ACSL: `old`, that allows
 us to get the old value of a given element.
 So, our specification defines
-that the function must ensure that after the call, the value of `a` is the
+that the function must ensure that after the call, the value of `*a` is the
-old (that is to say, before the call) value of `b` and conversely.
+old (that is to say, before the call) value of `*b` and conversely.

-The '\old` function can only be used in the post-condition of a function.
+The `\old` function can only be used in the post-condition of a function.
 If
 we need this type of information somewhere else, we will use `at` that allows
 us to express that we want the value of a variable at a particular program
 point.
-This function recieves two parameters.
+This function receives two parameters.
 The first one is the variable
 (or memory location) for which we want to get its value and the second one is
 the program point (as a C label) that we want to consider.